-Each February, the Neapolitan Civitan Club of Naples, Florida holds their Valentine’s Day Dinner-Dance for people with developmental disabilities.
+Each February, the Naples Civitan Club of Naples, Florida holds their Valentine’s Day Dinner-Dance for people with developmental disabilities.
 The club arranges for dinner, live music, entertainment, and dancing.
 The Dinner-Dance has become a local institution, with the mayor of Naples crowning each year’s king and queen.

 In Ontario, the Kingston and District Civitan Club funds and volunteers for the Kingston Mission Truck, a mobile warming station for homeless residents.
 In the cold Ontario winters, this warming station provides food, shelter and safety in the twilight hours before the local homeless shelter opens for the night.
 Kingston Civitans hand out food, personal care items, and other necessities to people who need them the most.

 When a series of devastating tornadoes swept across the southeastern United States in April 2011, the North Bay Civitan Club of D’Iberville, Mississippi stepped into action.
 They held a collection drive for water, nonperishable food items, and more for tornado victims in Tuscaloosa, Alabama.
 Within days, a shipment of nearly 2,300 items was sent to the relief center in Tuscaloosa to help those who had lost everything in the storm.